Herding

 If cared for and looked after with the correct diet, this breed can live up to fifteen years which is a very long time full of love and companionship.
 Many larger dogs only live up to ten years, so if you’re looking for a dog with a long lifespan, the Entle is perfect!

 Entlebucher Mountain Dogs are a very active breed and require nutrient-dense, protein-focused dog food.
-Fortunately, with this breed and other dogs with so much energy, overfeeding is much more difficult, but it is possible and can lead to problems like canine obesity and diabetes.
+Fortunately with this breed and other dogs with so much energy, overfeeding is much more difficult, but it is possible and can lead to problems like canine obesity and diabetes.

-In any case, make sure to choose high-quality dog food for your canine companion, and be careful how many human treats you give them.
-Like any other dogs, Entles can't have certain foods, so familiarise yourself with what is and isn't safe for them to eat to avoid any upset tummies.
+In any case, make sure to choose a high-quality dog food for your canine companion, and be careful how many human treats you give them.
+Like any other dogs, Entles can’t have certain foods, so familiarise yourself with what is and isn’t safe for them to eat to avoid any upset tummies.

 Generally, Entlebucher Mountain Dog puppies can go for anything between $800 to $1,500.
 This will depend on the breeders’ reputation and location.